 - Cut the pasta dough in half and roll out with a pasta machine to the thinnest setting.

-- Once the dough is stretched, place a tablespoon of the pumpkin filling spaced out evenly along the dough.
-Use you ravioli cutter or inverted kitchen cup as a guide.
+- Once the dough is stretched, place a tablespoon of the pumpkin filling spaced out evenly along with the dough.
+Use your ravioli cutter or inverted kitchen cup as a guide.
 Lightly brush with water around each mound of filling.

 - Carefully, press out any air pockets around the filling, and then seal the dough using your fingers.